MLB Friday scores, trade rumors, news, updates: Tanaka fans career-high 14; Yankees' win streak at five

 Hellickson scratched

-Jeremy Hellickson was scheduled to start for the Philadelphia Phillies on Friday night.
+Jeremy Hellickson was scheduled to start for the Phillies on Friday night.
 That did not happen, with Jake Thompson instead getting the nod.

 But Hellickson was not dealt -- not yet.
 Rather, he was scratched due to a combination of ongoing trade talks and a wet playing field, per Ken Rosenthal: